datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### removeAt
-removes and returns the node at a specific position.
+removes and returns the node at a specific position in O(n) runtime.
 First (head) node is at position 0.

 ```js
 const removed = doublyLinkedList.removeAt(1);